sjbrown/1kfa/mod_guide_gm.md

    (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 unspent XP)
  * Failing the Defy Danger flip results in the player's character suffering the opponents' attack.
-You can calculate attack power thusly:
+You can calculate Might thusly:
-      * ✗ : one attack power die from the lead attacker, and add 1 attack power (not die) for each other attacker
+      * ✗ : one Might die from the lead attacker, and add 1 Might (not die) for each other attacker
-      * ✅︎ : no attack power die is rolled,
+      * ✅︎ : no Might die is rolled,
-        but 1 attack power per attacker (so 3 foes = 3 attack power)
+        but 1 Might per attacker (so 3 foes = 3 Might)

 ### Format 3